danielavelez12/guess-that-rent/README.md

 - `AIRTABLE_TABLE_NAME`: Your table name (default: "Listings")
 - `AIRTABLE_API_KEY`: Your Airtable API key
 - `PORT`: Server port (default: 8000)
+- `DATABASE_URL`: SQLAlchemy URL to your Postgres database

 ## API Endpoints

 - `GET /`: Health check
 - `GET /listings`: Fetch all listings from Airtable
+- `POST /users`: Create a new user
+- `POST /scores`: Create a new score for a user
+- `GET /scores/today`: Get all scores created today (Eastern Time)

 ## Deployment on Render